21 road trip related New Year’s resolutions

 11. Research and honor the Indigenous history of the places you visit

-This should be a given and can be combined with almost any other activity on this list.
+This can be combined with almost any other activity on this list.

 12. Take a self-guided tour